 The following PARP inhibitors are approved for the treatment of recurrent ovarian, fallopian tube, and peritoneal cancer:

-Platinum-resistant disease.
 In general, if the cancer returns in less than 6 months after platinum chemotherapy, the next chemotherapy is chosen from a list of medications that have all shown similar ability to shrink cancer.
 Doctors choose them based on possible side effects and preference based on schedule of dosing.
 These medications may include, but are not limited to:

 Cyclophosphamide (available as a generic drug)

 For platinum-resistant cancer, most doctors recommend single and sequential use (1 drug after another) of these medications, but they are sometimes used in combination.
+ASCO does not recommend PARP inhibitors for the treatment of recurrent ovarian/fallopian tube cancer that is resistant to platinum chemotherapy.

 Symptoms of recurrent ovarian, fallopian tube, and peritoneal cancer